danialgoodwin/dev/language-design/discuss--syntax-of-string-interpolation.md

 - Con: Hard to remember?
 Not intuitive for new users?
 - Pro: Less syntax

+single-quote for literal, double-quote for interpolation
+- Perl

 single-quote and double-quote for literal strings, back-tick for interpolated strings
 - Perhaps slightly better than quotes because it isn't used as much in regular English